The Complete Guide to Chichen Itza

 Interested in Booking a Private Tour of Chichen Itza?

-Just add your name and email address to the form below and someone will be in touch with you within 24 hours to talk through your requirements.
+Add your name and email address to the form below, and someone will contact you within 24 hours to discuss your requirements.

-Should I Rent a Car to Get To Chichen Itza?
+Should I Rent a Car for Chichen Itza?

-The roads to Chichen Itza are very easy to drive, and it is well signposted.
-The roads are also littered with Cenotes on the way.
-This makes traveling from Tulum, Playa Del Carmen, or Cancun to Chichen Itza the perfect opportunity for a Mexican Road Trip!
+The roads to Chichen Itza are easy to drive and well-marked—they’re also littered with Cenotes along the way.
+This makes traveling from Tulum, Playa del Carmen, or Cancun to Chichen Itza the perfect opportunity for a Mexican Road Trip!

-Going the slow way we still had to pay a 75 peso toll.
-But on the main toll road, you will pay that plus the 254.
-I would say it’s best to take the long road and save money.
+For the toll road, take the 305 or the 180.
+While this cuts out many miles, it costs over 250 pesos each way.
+Going the slow way, we still had to pay a 75 peso toll—on the main toll road, you pay that on top of the 250 pesos.
+I recommend taking the long road to save money.

 Cost of Driving to Chichen Itza from the Riviera Maya

-You can rent a car from $30-40 per day on average as a starting price, and there are plenty of options in the town.
-To save money take the slow road and watch your speed to save petrol.
-The cost of parking at Chichen Itza is 30 pesos.
+You can rent a car for an average of $30 to $40 USD per day, and there are many options in town.
+To save money, take the slow road and watch your speed—the cost of parking at Chichen Itza is 30 pesos.

-I wrote a whole blog post on renting a car in Playa del Carmen which you should read before renting anything.
-But if you want a quick referral then the only company I recommend renting a car with is Turismo Channel.
-You can contact Vanessa my friend via this Whatsapp link in English or Spanish.
-Please mention Claire’s Itchy Feet for a special price
+I wrote a blog post about renting a car in Playa del Carmen, which you should check out.
+The only company I recommend renting a car through is Turismo Channel.
+You can contact my friend Vanessa through WhatsApp (she speaks English and Spanish).
+Don’t forget to mention Claire’s Itchy Feet referred you!

 Adventures in Mexico | The Complete Guide to Chichen Itza in Mexico